sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 ### Introduction

 A plugin is essentially a way to use external code in a build definition.
-A plugin can be a library used to implement a task.
-For example, you might use [Knockoff](https://github.com/tristanjuricek/knockoff/) to write a markdown processing task.
-A plugin can define a sequence of sbt Settings that are automatically added to all projects or that are explicitly declared for selected projects.
+A plugin can be a library used to implement a task (you might use [Knockoff](https://github.com/tristanjuricek/knockoff/) to write a markdown processing task).
+A plugin can define a sequence of sbt settings that are automatically added to all projects or that are explicitly declared for selected projects.
 For example, a plugin might add a `proguard` task and associated (overridable) settings.
-Also, `Commands` can be added with the `commands` setting
+Finally, a plugin can define new commands (via the `commands` setting).

-The `Plugins-Best-Practices` page describes the currently evolving guidelines to writing sbt plugins.
+The [Plugins Best Practices][Plugins-Best-Practices] page describes the currently evolving guidelines to writing sbt plugins.
 See also the general [best practices][Best-Practices].

 ### Using a binary sbt plugin

-A common situation is using a binary plugin published to a repository.
+A common situation is when using a binary plugin published to a repository.
 Create `project/plugins.sbt` with the desired sbt plugins, any general dependencies, and any necessary repositories: